 If you’re thinking the answer to the question “What is the difference between pasta and egg noodles?” is an easy, obvious one, you’re right.

 Well, sort of.
-Eggs are the big differentiating factor between egg noodles and pasta.
-But it isn’t that the latter is made without them entirely (although technically it can be), rather it’s that the dough generally calls for a smaller proportion of eggs.
+Eggs are the big differentiating factor between egg noodles and other pastas.
+But it isn’t that regular pasta is made without them entirely (although technically it can be).
+Rather, it’s that the dough generally calls for a smaller proportion of eggs.

-Now, as much as I’d love to give you a scientific, grey area-free answer like “egg noodle dough always calls for double the amount of eggs that pasta dough does,” these simple, fundamental recipes are never that cut-and-dry consistent.
-It’s one of those three-different-cooks-three-different-answers kind of conundrums.
+As much as we’d love to give you a scientific, gray area-free answer like “egg noodle dough always calls for double the amount of eggs that pasta dough does,” these simple, fundamental recipes are never that cut-and-dried or consistent.

-Pasta dough, as a signature, almost always calls for some proportion of semolina in addition to all-purpose (or pricy, super-fine, “00” flour, if you’re fancy), whereas egg noodles can be made with a wide variety of different flours.
+Pasta dough, as a signature, almost always calls for some proportion of semolina flour in addition to all-purpose (or pricy, super-fine, “00” flour, if you’re fancy), whereas egg noodles can be made with a wide variety of different flours.